aklinker1/miasma/docs/docs/plugins/index.md

 - [`traefik`](/docs/plugins/traefik): ingress router

-This is because everything else (databases, registries, other "common" apps) can all be configured and managed as plain apps.
+This is because everything else (databases, registries, other "common" apps) can be configured and managed as plain apps.